Easy pan fried brussels sprouts with smoky bacon and balsamic drizzle! The perfect vegetable side dish for Christmas and Thanksgiving!

 🥡 Storage

-- To Store.
-Place the cooked Brussels sprouts in an airtight container and store in the fridge for up to 3 days.
+Store - Place the cooked Brussels sprouts in an airtight container and store in the fridge for up to 3 days.

-- To Reheat.
-Warm through leftovers in a frying pan on the hob, or for ease, microwave them until piping hot.
+Reheat - Warm through leftovers in a frying pan on the hob, or for ease, microwave them until piping hot.

-- To Freeze.
-Brussels sprouts can become soggy so I don't recommend freezing them.
+Freeze - While it is possible to freeze Brussels sprouts, they can become soggy when thawed, so I don't recommend freezing them.

 ❓ FAQs